 Sperm-friendly lubricants (also known as fertility-friendly or TTC lube) are great for couples trying to conceive.
 Not only do lubricants help reduce friction and make sex more pleasurable, but the right lubricant can make sure that nothing is in the way of sperm meeting the egg.

 What about sperm?

-For the men out there, no need to fear—there isn’t sound evidence that frequent ejaculation decreases fertility.
-A man’s ejaculate has hundreds of millions of sperm and only one of these is necessary for fertilization.
-If you’re at all concerned though and want to save up your swimmers, you can try staying abstinent during the days leading up to the fertile window but not much longer than that—abstinence intervals of five days or more are associated with a drop in sperm counts.
+For the men out there, no need to fear - there isn't sound evidence that frequent ejaculation decreases fertility or impacts sperm count.
+A man's ejaculate has hundreds of millions of sperm and only one of these is necessary for fertilization.
+If you're at all concerned though and want to save up your swimmers, you can try staying abstinent during the days leading up to the fertile window but not much longer than that-abstinence intervals of five days or more are associated with a drop in sperm counts.